SAP/cf-html5-apps-repo-cli-plugin/README.md

 ## Installation

-If you want to __use__ latest released version and not intend to modify it, you can install plugin directly from GitHub releses of this repository.
-For example, on OSX you can do it as follows (Windows users, add `.exe` at the end of the same command):
+If you want to __use__ latest released version and not intend to modify it, you can install plugin directly from [Cloud Foundry Community](https://plugins.cloudfoundry.org/#html5-plugin) plugins repository:

 ```bash
 cf install-plugin -r CF-Community "html5-plugin"